Maria-Berta/su26-ai301-contribution/README.md

 ## Why I Chose This Issue

 [I chose this issue because it combines two areas I'm passionate about: SQL/database work and debugging.
-As a student in CodePath AI301, I've worked extensively with data — including processing 2.5B+ records for a USPS performance analysis project — so understanding how foreign keys and table structures work is familiar territory.
+As a computer science student and data enthusiast, I've worked extensively with data — including processing 2.5B+ records for a USPS performance analysis project — so understanding how foreign keys and table structures work is familiar territory.

 I also wanted an issue that touches backend/database logic rather than just frontend UI.
 While I've built AI applications with Next.js and OpenAI, I'm eager to learn more about how database tools like phpMyAdmin work under the hood.
-This issue feels like a perfect learning opportunity: it's well-scoped, has a clear reproduction path, and involves parsing SHOW CREATE TABLE output — something I've used many times but never thought about how it's implemented.
+This issue feels like a perfect learning opportunity for a beginer to open source like myself as it's well-scoped and has a clear reproduction path.

 Finally, I chose this issue because a maintainer already gave a helpful clue about PERIOD FOR SYSTEM_TIME being added before constraints.
 That tells me the community is supportive and the fix is likely achievable for a first-time contributor.]